suhasmaddali/Washington-Bike-Demand-Prediction/README.md

 <img src = "https://github.com/suhasmaddali/Washington-Bike-Demand-Prediction/blob/main/images/DNN%20Performance.png"/>

+[__Deep Neural Networks__](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPRegressor.html): After plotting the distribution of predictions on the test set versus the actual test output values, there is a lot of overlap in the model predictions with the true labels.
+Hence, deep neural networks are performing well on the test data.
+Let us also test the results of other models to determine the best model to be deployed to predict bike demand in the future.

 ## Machine Learning Predictions and Analysis

 * It is important to know some of the features that are present in the data so that we could be doing the __machine learning__ analysis.